sammanthp007/Into-the-Packets/README.md

         * Wget can be typed in using only the left hand on a qwerty keyboard!
     * Which would you be more likely to use for interacting with a RESTful API from the command line?
+    > curl
     * Which support recursive downloading?
+    > wget
     * Which are you more likely to find pre-installed on a Linux OS?
+    > wget, because it is part of GNU
     * What is the syntax for each for downloading a file to the current directory?
+    > wget google.com
+    > curl google.com -o a.html

 > `ssh` and `scp`